TimeRef.com

 The Norman Kings

 William I also known as William the Conqueror became King of England by conquest.
-He married Matlida of Flanders.
-Robert, their eldest son inherited the dukedom of Normandy from his father.
-Richard, their second son died, and their third became King of England known as William Rufus.
-When he was killed during a hunting trip the crown went to Henry the fourth son.
+From his marriage to Matilda of Flanders he had several sons.
+Robert, the eldest, inherited the dukedom of Normandy from his father, while Richard, the second son, died.
+The third son William became King of England and is known as William Rufus.
+When William was killed during a hunting trip the crown went to Henry the fourth son.
 Henry secured his claim by capturing his elder brother, Robert, and marrying Matilda of Scotland who was descended from Alfred the Great.
 When Henry died his nephew Stephen, the grandson of William the Conqueror, siezed the throne.
 Stephen married Matilda of Boulogne who was again descended from the old English Kings.
 The daughter of King Henry, Empress Matilda, claimed the English throne and after several years of conflict it was agreed that her son Henry would become king when Stephen died.

 From